 Welcome to my website!
 I am Boris N. Nikolaev, PhD.
 I am an Assistant Professor of Economics at Oxford College of Emory University.
 Currently, I teach courses in Microeconomics, Intermediate Microeconomics, and the Economics of Happiness (syllabus).
-I have written articles on topics related to economic development, subjective well-being, new institutional economics, education, and political economy.
-I am available as an economic and well-being consultant.
+My research interests are in the areas of economic development, subjective well-being, new institutional economics, political economy and the economics of education.
 On this webpage you will find information about my research, teaching, and a little more.

 My current research specializes in examining the role of good governance (and political institutions) in promoting quality of life through policies that foster economic development.
 An important question here is what do we mean by well-being or quality of life (and how do we measure it)?
 Traditionally, economists have used more objective measures such as national (and personal) income, unemployment, crime rates, and life expectancy.
 But in recent years, there has been a shift in economic thinking (although still not widely accepted) that has emphasized the importance of how people feel about their lives, or their subjective well-being.
 While I think that traditional indicators of economic prosperity are still the most important gauge of economic prosperity, I also believe that subjective well-being data reveal important information about quality of life that shouldn’t be ignored.
 Thus, I use some alternative measures for quality of life.
 Broadly speaking, the first set of measures is based on the psychological notion of subjective well-being.
 These measures include concepts like life satisfaction (or life evaluation) but also short term hedonic experiences such as joy, anger, depression, etc. The second set of measures is based on the philosophical notion of “capabilities” — objective measures of income, education, safety, environmental quality, health, and community.

 I am also interested in economic freedom and the political institutions that define it.
 Some of the questions that my research explores include: What is the effect of economic freedom on income inequality, productive and non-productive entrepreneurship, and does economic freedom lead to higher level of subjective well-being.